k-mack/codeforpdx-pass/docs/design/filenow.md

-# Document Lookup
+# FileNow: Design Document

 ## Overview

+FileNow offers a risk-mitigated solution to simplify storing and locating files across multiple cloud storage providers and sharing the dispersed cloud files with others.
-This document is written for the PASS development team although readers do not need a technical background.
+The intended audience for this document is the PASS team.
+Readers do not need a technical background.
-Its purpose is to propose an alternative solution to the problem identified by the PASS project.

 ## Problem